Blogging Without Tenure

 1. Reputation.
 Blogging affects one’s reputation.
 If one sounds shrill, frivolous, or stupid in one’s blogging, it will have an adverse effect on her academic reputation — even if her scholarship might be good.
 Of course, blogging is a more informal activity, and one’s blogging is assessed with this in mind, but junior bloggers should be careful that those reading their posts think that they are intelligent, considerate, balanced, and thoughtful.

 2. Scholarship.
 Blogging can be a distraction from scholarship.
-Indeed, blogging takes up a ton of time.
+Indeed, blogging takes up a ton of time, especially when bloggers don’t know anything about copyrighting and make it difficult for themselves because they haven’t even looked up a copyright guide for bloggers.
 As a junior scholar, scholarship must come first.
 If blogging is distracting or inhibiting scholarly productivity, then stop.
 But I believe that there’s a way to blog that doesn’t overly inhibit scholarly productivity — and that is to use blogging as a way to develop one’s scholarly ideas.
 I often blog about cases and issues I intend to include in my casebook.
 In this way, blogging is my way of keeping current with my field.
 I blog about issues that I will be discussing in articles and books.
 Blogging is thus my way of doing some very preliminary work on larger scholarly projects.

 I like to think of blogging as an “enhancer” for a junior scholar’s career.
 It doesn’t replace the primary requirements of being a good law professor — scholarship and teaching — but it is a way to enhance one’s exposure to other law scholars and to the rest of the world.
 Exposure isn’t good if there’s nothing worth exposing, but for a junior scholar producing good scholarship, blogging can greatly augment her career.